 Australia has access to the nation’s more experienced clinical staff in the event of a health emergencies.

-The NCCTRC works on a regular basis with government agencies, in particular, EMA-AGD, DFAT, Australian AID and the Department of Health, as well as the office of the Prime Minister and Cabinet.
-It has formal representation on national working groups such as the AUSMAT Working Group, through Department of Health and Ageing Canberra, and the Deployment Working Group through Emergency Management Australia, and the Emergency Medical Teams Initiative at the World Health Organization (WHO) in Geneva.
+The NCCTRC works on a regular basis with government agencies, in particular, EMA-AGD, DFAT, Australian AID and the Department of Health and Aged Care, as well as the office of the Prime Minister and Cabinet.
+It has formal representation on national working groups such as the AUSMAT Working Group, through Department of Health and Aged Care, and the Deployment Working Group through Emergency Management Australia, and the Emergency Medical Teams Initiative at the World Health Organization (WHO) in Geneva.

 Underpinning the AUSMAT’s deployable human resource is the world-leading logistics capability which includes a 4000sq m EMT 2 field hospital.